 The Ask a Suffragist book series channels the stories and wisdom of first wave feminists to inform modern activists as we continue to fight the patriarchy.
-The first book in the series, America’s First Feminists, will be launched in Spring 2019.
+The first book in the series, America’s First Feminists, was launched in Spring 2019.

-Be the first to know when the book is available!
+Be the first to know when new books are available!
 Join the Centennial Celebration email list.
 You’ll also receive social media shareables on suffragists’ birthdays and the anniversaries of important events in the suffrage movement.

 Visit the Ask a Suffragist website to learn more.